 Squamanita paradoxa - Powdercap Strangler

-This strange fungus is a parasite, attacking another grassland mushroom the Earthy Powdercap.
+This strange fungus is a mycoparasite, attacking another grassland mushroom the Earthy Powdercap.
 The Powdercap Strangler takes over its host so that a cap and upper stem of Squamanita paradoxa grow out of the lower stem of what would have been a Cystoderma amianthinum mushroom.
 In the picture, the texture and distinctive orange colouring of the lower stem of Earthy Powdercap is clearly visible, with a stocking-like ring above which the Powdercap Stranger appears.

-Identification Guide
+Identification guide

-caps and stems of Squamanita paradoxa
+cap of Squamanita paradoxa

 Cap